mehermvr/rko_lio/README.md

 RKO_LIO is a LiDAR-inertial odometry system that is simple to deploy on different sensor configurations and robotic platforms with as minimal a change in configuration as necessary.

-We have tested our system on data from multiple different sensors and platforms.
-For example, we've used data from different versions of LiDARs from Velodyne, Ouster, Hesai, Livox, Robosense, all without any change in how we process the incoming LiDAR data, i.e., you don't specify which LiDAR you're using.
+We have tested our system on LiDAR data from Velodyne, Ouster, Hesai, Livox, and Robosense sensors, all without any change in how we process the incoming LiDAR data, i.e., you don't specify which LiDAR you're using.
 For the IMU, we only require the accelerometer and gyroscope readings, the bare minimum.

 You don't need to look up manufacturer spec sheets when you want to use our approach on your data.
-Nor do you need to calibrate measurement noise, bias specifications, or other sensor-specific parameters of your IMU or LiDAR.
-We do not ask these values as parameters because we don't use them.

 All you need to provide is the extrinsic transformation between the IMU and LiDAR and you can start using our system for your LiDAR-inertial odometry needs!

 <p align="center">
   <img src="docs/example_multiple_platforms.png" alt="Visualization of odometry system running on data from four different platforms in four different environments" />